arcones/ansible-meetup/README.md

 # Requirements :warning:
  - Ansible should be installed in your standard computer (which will be the control node)
- - You will need ssh connectivity between the control node and the RaspberryPI
+ - You will need ssh connectivity between the control node and the RaspberryPi
- - The RaspberryPI should have Raspbian installed and this [configuration](TODO) done
+ - The RaspberryPi should have Raspbian installed and this [configuration](TODO) done

 # Test :whale:
-There is a Dockerfile to build an image that can be used to test the playbook without using it directly in the RaspberryPI.
+There is a Dockerfile to build an image that can be used to test the playbook without using it directly in the RaspberryPi.

 You can build the image & run the container with: